Taking the train in Indonesia

 Train travel on Java

 An excellent train system links all the main cities on Java, including Jakarta, Bandung, Yogyakarta, Solo, Surabaya, Probolinggo (for Mt Bromo) and Ketapang (for the ferry to Bali).
-Trains are cheap, comfortable and air-conditioned, an ideal way to get around.
+Trains are cheap, comfortable and air-conditioned, the ideal way to get around.
 Indonesian trains run on narrow-gauge 3' 6" tracks, but are fast and usually punctual, with efficient computerised reservations.
-The Indonesian for train is Kereta Api - literally fire carriage...
+The Indonesian for train is Kereta Api - literally fire carriage.

 small bullet point Useful country information: Visas, currency, etc.